-Each certificate and each package shall bear the appropriate identification mark, comprising the symbols prescribed in 6.4.23.11 (a), (b), (c) and (d) above, except that, for packages, only the applicable design type codes including, if applicable, the symbols “-96”, shall appear following the second stroke, that is, the “T” or “X” shall not appear in the identification marks on the package.
+Each certificate and each package shall bear the appropriate identification mark, comprising the symbols prescribed in 6.4.23.11 (a), (b) and (c) above, except that, for packages, only the applicable design type codes shall appear following the second stroke, that is, the “T” or “X” shall not appear in the identification mark on the package.
 Where the approval of design and the approval of shipment are combined, the applicable type codes do not need to be repeated.
 For example:

 … Remainder unchanged.